 - Understand and apply pertinent laws, rules, and regulations.

 - Maintain sensitive and confidential information.

 - Write and review grant proposals.

 - Provide professional customer service to clients and public.

 - Establish and maintain effective working relationships with other County employees, representatives of other agencies and organizations, and members of the community.

 - One year of experience in a public service or directly related field or in the performance of similar duties and responsibilities such as accounting, public administration, or working with victims of crime.

-- Equivalent to a Bachelor's degree from an accredited college or university with major coursework in Business, Public Administration, Human Services, or a related field.
+- Bachelor's degree from an accredited college or university with major coursework in Business, Public Administration, Human Services, or a related field.

 - Bilingual (English/Spanish) skills preferred.